Semantic-UI-Vue/Semantic-UI-Vue/CONTRIBUTING.md

 ### Missing components

 There are still a lot of components or components' functionalities missing.
-Please have a look to the [*Semantic UI*'s site](https://semantic-ui.com) and help yourself!
+You can see Semantic UI Vue's feature status [here](https://semantic-ui-vue.github.io/#/features).

 ### Documentation